-Medicare Supplement insurance fills the gaps of Medicare.
-This means instead of you being responsible for the deductible or coinsurance, the Medigap company can pay those things.
+Medicare Supplement insurance fills the gaps in Medicare.
+This means instead of you being responsible for the deductible or coinsurance, the Medigap company can pay for those things.
 Depending on the policy you select, you may only be responsible for your monthly premium or a simple Part B deductible.

-Give our knowledgable and easy-to-talk-to licensed insurance agents a call today.
+Give our knowledgeable and easy-to-talk-to licensed insurance agents a call today.
 They can answer your questions for free and assist you in going over the various plans available.